Install & Use Install & Use

 • Click the Ok button

-Note: If you are reinstalling the font, it is recommended you delete the font BEFORE installing the new version.
+Note: If you are reinstalling the font, it is recommended you uninstall and delete the font BEFORE installing the new version.
+Sometimes a reboot is required as well.

 Macintosh font installation instructions (Mac OS X)